Bugline Trail

-The Bugline Trail is a paved 15.6 mi rail trail located on the former Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) right-of-way in Waukesha County, Wisconsin.
+The Bugline Trail is a paved 15.6 mi rail trail located on the former Milwaukee Road right-of-way in Waukesha County, Wisconsin.

 The trail stretches between Appleton Avenue (Highway 175) in Menomonee Falls to just east of North Lake in Merton.
 A separate 4-foot wide bridle trail adjacent to the original 8-foot wide recreation trail extends 2.5 mi from The Ranch in Menomonee Falls to Menomonee Park where it joins the park bridle trails.